How to Start a Podcast

 You’ll also need recording software.
 On a PC, you may already have Record It.
 If you have a Mac, you already have IMovie or GarageBand.
 These work well for recording podcasts, but Audacity is a free software that you can use as well.

-We recommend using Alitu which makes creating and editing your podcast a breeze!
+We recommend checking out Alitu which makes creating and editing your podcast a fun and simple task!

 Recording Your Podcast

 The technicalities of this process are simple.
 Click record on your software and start talking.
 Click stop when you’re done.
 Save your file.

 If you’re using a program other than Audacity, you may have to turn the recording into an mp3 file.

 Turn Your Recording Into a Podcast

 Now that your recording is complete, you need to turn it into a podcast.
 You need a media host to store your audio and make it possible for your listeners to listen, download, and subscribe.